 Early symptoms may include chills, body aches, sore throat, headache, diarrhea, nausea/vomiting, and runny nose.
 If you develop a fever and symptoms of respiratory illness, DO NOT GO TO WORK and call your supervisor and health-care provider immediately.
 Do the same thing if you come into close contact with someone showing these symptoms.

 - Coughing, fever, shortness of breath, and difficulty breathing.

-- Require anyone on the project to stay home if they are sick, except to get medical care.
+- Require anyone on the project to self-screen at home and stay home if they are sick, except to get medical care.